mat1jaczyyy/apollo-studio/README.md

 ## Documentation and Support

 You can take a look at the [GitHub Wikis](../../wiki) for all documentation on Apollo Studio.
 Everything you might ask for should be documented there.
-If it isn't, feel free to ask in our Discord server.
+If it isn't, feel free to ask in our Discord server, or open an issue.

 ## Special thanks